symbiote-h2020/EnablerLogic/README.md

 - `public ResourceManagerAcquisitionStartResponse queryResourceManager(ResourceManagerTaskInfoRequest...requests)` -
 this method sends to Registration Manager to start data acquisition.
 The argument is request for resources and the result contains list of resources and taskId.
+This method has variant with timeout.

 - `public CancelTaskResponse cancelTask(CancelTaskRequest request)` -
 this method sends to Resource Manager to cancel acquisition task request.
+This method has variant with timeout.

 - `public ResourceManagerUpdateResponse updateTask(ResourceManagerUpdateRequest request)` -
 this method sends to Resource Manager to request for update acquisition task.
+This method has variant with timeout.

 - `public void reportBrokenResource(ProblematicResourcesMessage message)` -
 this method sends message to Resource Manager that specified broken resource is producing wrong data.

+Default timeout is 20 seconds.

 ### 5. Communication with other Enabler Logic components in the enabler